TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Introduction/((generated))/Index.rst

 order to stay backwards compatible.

-“Localization” and “Translation”
+"Localization" and "Translation"
 """"""""""""""""""""""""""""""""

 The two terms are often used to express the same.
 Also in this document.
 But more precisely this is how I understand the difference:

-- “ **Translation”** means that a specific composition of words are translated to another language.
+- " **Translation"** means that a specific composition of words are translated to another language.
 In other words: If there is a header and an image in the default language, so there will be in the translation.
 No more, no less.

-- “ **Localization”** means more broadly that a page is represented in another language.
-This of course means information in that language (“translation”) but could also include alternative templates, additional composition of content directed to another audience etc. In other words: There might be another number of headers and images than in the default language.
+- " **Localization"** means more broadly that a page is represented in another language.
+This of course means information in that language ("translation") but could also include alternative templates, additional composition of content directed to another audience etc. In other words: There might be another number of headers and images than in the default language.